Sam-Max/rcmltb/README.md

-zipmirror - Mirror and zip to cloud multizipmirror - Mirror and zip multiple files to cloud mirrorbatch - Mirror Telegram files and links in batch to cloud remotesel - Select cloud/folder for mirror leech - Leech from cloud to Telegram unzipleech - Leech and extract to Telegram zipleech - Leech and zip to Telegram
+zipmirror - Mirror and zip to cloud multizipmirror - Mirror and zip multiple files to cloud mirrorbatch - Mirror Telegram files and links in batch to cloud cloudselect - Select cloud/folder for mirror leech - Leech from cloud to Telegram unzipleech - Leech and extract to Telegram zipleech - Leech and zip to Telegram